kasratookallo-svg/second_project_curriculum_management/README.md

-This Python program is prepared to receive Study_relted information while shwinh them in a list and formating them simultaneously before saving them in a database.
+This Python program is prepared to receive Study_related information while shwinh them in a list and formating them simultaneously before saving them in a database.
 Functions are based on Class_method and oop.

 << Features of the Program >>